PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The six-file focused selection passes 98 tests; no model conversion or inference was run.

+`prepare_model_ir_for_native_pytorch()` now lives in the Torch-free normalization module as well.
+Static and counter-bounded WHILE rewrites, recurrent canonicalization, channel-first normalization, public bridge insertion, and boundary alignment retain their established order.
+Bridge and alignment steps share one preparation-boundary graph index; recursive subgraph op-type collection and the layout-agnostic fallback policy moved with the orchestration.
+Direct preparation tests verify two total index refreshes, dynamic boundary signatures, public layout metadata, source immutability, and subgraph op discovery.
+The normalization/architecture selection passes 59 tests; no model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC